-If you’ve heard of LED lighting and wonder what it’s all about, or how upgrading to the best LED headlights could make you a better driver, then wonder no more … I’m going to tell you all you need to know to make the smart choice … why LEDs are better, what to look for, life span and even some of the more technical terms.
+Either way, we’re going to tell you all you need to know to make the smart choice.
+We’ll tell you why LEDs are better and what to look for.
+We’ll also talk about life span and even some of the more technical terms.

 So just why should you upgrade to LED lighting?

-The main benefit is increased lighting performance – being able to see better in the dark, although another benefit is that, at least in theory, LED bulbs will last much longer than standard ones.
+The main benefit is increased lighting performance.
+Being able to see better in the dark.
+Also, LED bulbs will last much longer than standard ones.

 Things to Look for with LED Headlight Bulbs

-CREE is world-leading manufacturer of LED lighting chips, it’s their technology that you’re buying, not a process or system.
-Simply put, if it’s a CREE chip, then you’re getting the best lighting chip possible, so any product using them, should, in theory, be of high quality.
+CREE is a world-leading manufacturer of LED lighting chips.
+It’s their technology that you’re buying, not a process or system.
+Simply put, if it’s a CREE chip, then you’re getting the best lighting chip possible.
+So, any product using them, should, in theory, be of high quality.

-To give you an understand of the lm scale, this is how they compare to what would be similar wattage (in the olden days!).
+To give you an understanding of the lm scale, this is how they compare to what would be similar wattage (in the olden days!)

 An old 25W light bulb is roughly the same as 250lm, a 100W bulb is around 1,500lm.
 As you can see, with some of these bulbs rating at 12,000lm, they’re pretty bright.

-And if you do adjust your lights, you may find that your main-beam lights aren’t as affective, because you’ve had to angle your lights downwards – there’s no fixed guarantee that they’ll be as efficient.
+And if you do adjust your lights, you may find that your main beam lights aren’t as effective because you’ve had to angle your lights downwards.
+There’s no fixed guarantee that they’ll be as efficient.

-Finally, you’ll need to check the fitment of the electrics – some plugs may differ, and some of the modern cars using CanBUS technology may need an adaptor – speak to a specialist to find out whether yours will.
+Finally, you’ll need to check the fitting of the electrics.
+Some plugs may differ, and some of the modern cars using CanBUS technology may need an adaptor.
+Speak to a specialist to find out whether yours will.

 Best LED Headlight Conversion Kits

-The five LED kits that I’ve chosen all seem to offer similar benefits and upgrades over standard bulbs, and none of them are too expensive, this really is a question of picking the kit that you prefer most.
+The five LED kits that we’ve chosen all seem to offer similar benefits and upgrades over standard bulbs.
+None of them are too expensive.
+This really is a question of picking the kit that you prefer most.

 7200lm of light from the CREE manufactured chip, at a color temperature of 6000K.
-Cougar claim that these led bulbs are 200% brighter than standard halogen bulbs, which could be a problem for dazzling other car drivers.
-Luckily for you, these set of headlights are laser aligned to the body, which (in theory) means that alignment is 100% perfect – giving them the perfect beam pattern.
+Cougarmotors claims that these led bulbs are 200% brighter than standard halogen bulbs.
+This could be a problem for dazzling other car drivers.
+However, these sets of headlights are laser aligned to the body.
+In theory, that means that alignment is 100% perfect, giving them the perfect beam pattern.

-An all aluminum housing incorporates a built-in fan (spinning at 10,000rpm) for cooling, and they’re ‘plug & play’ – completely CanBUS ready so will work with pretty much any vehicle without having to alter things or set them up through a computer.
+An all-aluminum housing incorporates a built-in fan (spinning at 10,000rpm) for cooling.
+They’re ‘plug & play’ and also completely CanBUS ready.
+So they’ll work with pretty much any vehicle without having to alter things or set them up through a computer.

-Lifed at 50,000 hours (imagine 3 hours per day, that’s nearly fifty years of use) and the operating voltage is 8V – 48V DC, so again, they’ll work on all automotive systems.
+Expected life of 50,000 hours (imagine 3 hours per day, that’s nearly fifty years of use.)
+The operating voltage is 8V – 48V DC.
+So again, they’ll work on all automotive systems.
 Finally, they have a 3-year warranty, so you shouldn’t be having to pay up for replacements any time soon.

-The ‘ultras’ from HIKARI have the highest rating of lumens in the list – 12,000lm in total which really should be like daylight, and they’re 270% brighter than standard.
+The ‘ultras’ from HIKARI have the highest rating of lumens in the list – 12,000lm in total.
+They’re 270% brighter than standard.
 Mind you, they also say that these bulbs are “the most high-tech LED headlight bulbs, ever”.

-Perhaps there is something to that claim – these were the first LED bulbs to be included in the procurement program for the Texas Transit Authority, and they wouldn’t have got that if they were sub-par.
+Perhaps there is something to that claim.
+These were the first LED bulbs to be included in the procurement program for the Texas Transit Authority.
+They wouldn’t have got that if they were sub-par.

 Featuring CREE chips, the HIKARI high-tech LED bulbs will last for 50,000 hours and have a heat color of 6000K.
-They use an ultra-thin heatsink for cooling, and it could be that (instead of a complicated fan arrangement) which helps to reduce radio interference.
+They use an ultra-thin heatsink for cooling.

 Whether they’re the most high-tech or not, they’re certainly good, and still at a reasonable price, albeit the most expensive here.